 Jeffrey Brian Levi, 37, caused a motor vehicle pileup after he drove his red 2015 Ford Mustang at speeds exceeding 100 mph.
 The man, who has at least one prior DUI on his record, was allegedly swerving between vehicles on northbound Interstate 15.

-Another car, a gray Ford Explorer driven by an off-duty police officer, then slammed into the Corolla, which was thrown into the oncoming traffic.
-As the result of the collision, the Corolla burst into flames.
+Another car, a gray Ford Explorer was driven by an off-duty police officer, then slammed into the Corolla, which was thrown into the oncoming traffic.
+As a result of the collision, the Corolla burst into flames.

 Thanks to the quick actions of bystanders, an 18-year-old woman inside the Corolla was rescued, while other two occupants in the car – identified as her brother, also 18, and boyfriend – could not be rescued and died inside the burning vehicle.